Skip to main content

 Continue training Department of Public Safety personnel on appropriate defensive tactics

 Officers complete regular training on these issues.
-Maryland Police Training Commission (MPTC) training requires 18 hours annually; DPS meets or exceeds all requirements.
-Training has been completed for 2022.
+Maryland Police Training Commission (MPTC) requires 18 hours annually; DPS meets or exceeds all requirements.
+Training is next scheduled for Fall 2023.
 DPS has a team of officers trained in crisis intervention who handle mental health calls for service.

 12